LumaTeam/Luma3DS/README.md

  Patois for Brahma code.

- Normmatt for sdmmc.c and generally being helpful.
+ Normmatt for sdmmc.c and generally being helpful!

  Me (Rei) for coding everything else.